Last Updated on September 2, 2023

 Before (or after) Asheville, stop at Exit 37 and stay at the wonderful Engadine Inn and Cabins in Candler.
 We have and will definitely be back, thanks to the wonderful mix of historic accommodations, great hospitality, and even better breakfasts to start each day.

-One thing to keep in mind is that this section of I-40 gets pretty busy, not just because it’s moving through Asheville.
+One thing to keep in mind is that this section of Interstate 40 in North Carolina gets pretty busy, not just because it’s moving through Asheville.
 I-26 intersects with the road at Exit 46A and we’ve encountered traffic jams on congestion for many miles before and after this exit.

 Our advice for first-time visitors is to jump on the Gray Line Trolley Tours from the Visitors Center.
 You’ll get both an in-depth tour of the city by a guide as well as a hop-on and hop-off service!